-Canstar Blue’s annual review of mobile broadband providers compares Vodafone, Optus and Telstra on value for money, network performance, customer service, contract clarity, bill clarity and overall satisfaction.
+Canstar Blue’s annual review of mobile broadband providers compares providers Virgin Mobile, Amaysim, Optus, Vodafone, Dodo & Telstra based on value for money, customer service, network performance, bill clarity, contract clarity, ease of activation & overall satisfaction.

 See our Ratings Methodology.

 Gone are the days of dialup and measly data allowances that cost an arm and a leg – nowadays even mobile broadband plans come with good amounts of data relatively cheaply.
 Mobile data is the ultimate for flexibility and browsing on the move, so get the lowdown on which providers offer the best bang for your buck with Canstar Blue’s 2018 mobile broadband review and ratings.

 This year we’ve surveyed more than 1,000 mobile broadband customers to offer some guidance.
 While everyone wants a bargain, it should be noted that the cheapest plans may not necessarily mean the best value.
 That’s something to keep in mind when we mention smaller service providers later.
 Our customer ratings have put Australia’s big three telcos to the test in Vodafone, Optus and Telstra, while also featuring some smaller providers in Virgin Mobile, Amaysim and Dodo.

 When shopping for a mobile broadband plan, you are presented with several options – do you go the SIM-only route or purchase it with a dongle or pocket Wi-Fi device.
 SIM-only plans can be great for your tablet or mobile device, while dongles can be plugged into laptops and pocket Wi-Fi can even be used to replace your home internet.
 With 5G around the corner, it’s an exciting time to be a mobile broadband customer – so what are the best deals?